someparty/someparty/source/articles/2021-02-07-year-of-the-horse.html.markdown

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=3314901960/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="https://psychicvoid.bandcamp.com/album/city-of-waste-wash-it-down">City of Waste/Wash it Down by Psychic Void</a></iframe>

 ###[Sam Coffey and The Iron Lungs](https://samcoffeyandtheironlungs.bandcamp.com): "What This City Needs"
-==Watch at [YouTube](https://youtu.be/LBc8Wa-KRIQ) - Listen at [Bandcamp](https://samcoffeyandtheironlungs.bandcamp.com/track/what-this-city-needs)==
+==Watch on [YouTube](https://youtu.be/LBc8Wa-KRIQ) - Preview and purchase at [Bandcamp](https://samcoffeyandtheironlungs.bandcamp.com/track/what-this-city-needs)==

 I've been stoked on each and every single previewing the upcoming [Sam Coffey and The Iron Lungs](https://samcoffeyandtheironlungs.bandcamp.com) record *Real One*, and that streak continues with "What This City Needs."
-The band shared the song via a live session released through [LootBag Records](https://lootbagrecords.bandcamp.com/), the latest entry in the Toronto label's ongoing live video series (they've previously featured bands like Joncro, Wine Lips, and the above-mentioned Bad Waitress).
+The band shared the song via a live session released through [LootBag Records](https://lootbagrecords.bandcamp.com/), the latest entry in the Toronto label's ongoing live video series (they've previously featured bands like JONCRO, Wine Lips, and the above-mentioned Bad Waitress).

 Frontman Sam Coffey commented on the power-pop tune at the premier at [V13](https://v13.net/2021/02/what-this-city-needs-is-sam-coffey-the-iron-lungs-hype-lootbag-live-sessions-video-premiere/):